Skip to main content

 Comments

 This tall, thin candlestick displays only the barest decorative detail.
-It is columnar, the candle cup representing a kind of capital.
-It has a simplified torus molding at the base of the column, above the square base.
-The base has simple slits in two bead moldings, one at the top and the other near the bottom, each suggesting more fully detailed beading or perhaps gadrooning.
-The simplicity of this stick suggests a brass foundry without capabilities of more refined work.
+It is columnar, the square-top candle cup representing a kind of capital.
+The shaft has a simplified torus molding at the bottom, immediately above the square base.
+The base has simple slits to form two bead moldings, one at the top and the other near the bottom, each suggesting more fully detailed, rounded beading.
+The square plan of the bobeche or drip pan at the very top does not align with the square base but is 45 degrees off.
+The solder repair of the shaft to the base may have introduced this difference in alignment.